 Interim Administrative Actions

-Throughout the research misconduct proceeding, the Research Integrity Officer will review the situation to determine if there is any threat of harm to public health, federal funds and equipment, or the integrity of the research process.
+Throughout the research misconduct proceeding, the Research Integrity Officer will review the situation to determine if there is any threat of harm to public health, federal funds and equipment, or the integrity of the research process or scholarly process.
 In the event of such a threat, the Research Integrity Officer will, in consultation with other institutional officials and the sponsor, take appropriate interim action to protect against any such threat.
 Interim action might include additional monitoring of the research process and the handling of federal funds and equipment, reassignment of personnel and/or of the responsibility for the handling of federal funds and equipment, additional review of research data and results, or delaying publication.

 CONDUCTING THE INQUIRY